FIWARE/tutorials.Historic-Context-NIFI/README.md

 { "recvTime" : ISODate("2018-06-12T10:48:28.218Z"), "attrValue" : "29" }
 ```

-To leave the MongoDB client and leave interactive mode, run the following:
+To leave the MongoDB client and leave the interactive mode, run the following:

 ```console
 exit